google/WebFundamentals/src/_langs/en/tools/setup/workspace/SetupWorkflow.markdown

 layout: article
 title: "Set Up a Persistent Workflow"
 seotitle: "Set Up Persistent Authoring in Chrome DevTools by Mapping Source Files to Workspaces"
-description: "Set up persistent authoring in your developer tools so that you can see your changes immediately and automatically save those changes to disk."
+description: "Set up persistent authoring in Chrome DevTools so that you can see your changes immediately and automatically save those changes to disk."
-introduction: "Set up persistent authoring in your developer tools so that you can see your changes immediately and automatically save those changes to disk."
+introduction: "Set up persistent authoring in Chrome DevTools so that you can see your changes immediately and automatically save those changes to disk."
 authors:
   - megginkearney
-  - davegash
-  - kaycebasques
 article:
   written_on: 2015-07-09
   updated_on: 2015-07-09